What are we learning here?

 The Data Entry Form surfaces can be styled in any way you like, using regular HTML methods.

-The Data Entry Form can you exactly as you wish it to look.
+The Data Entry Form can be styled exactly as you wish it to look.

 When you select the Data Entry Form called 'Support' you will see that it says: 'No target table selected for this component.'
 So the next step is to associate this Data Entry Form with the Table.